YOU ARE EXPLORING

 Prior to beginning the residency program, all interns participate in an intern orientation.
 The orientation occurs in the last couple weeks in June and provides a time for OBGYN residents to complete some of the administrative duties that need to be completed prior to residency.
 More importantly, the time is designed as an Intern Boot Camp that introduces or re-introduces our new residents to Ob/Gyn-specific skills and knowledge.

-Each fall, all residents in the OBGYN Residency program participate in a full day educational retreat.
+Each spring, all residents in the OBGYN Residency program participate in a full day educational retreat.
 Faculty cover for the residents at each site the night prior to the retreat and during the day so that all residents are able to attend.
 The retreat is designed to provide time and education that allow residents to improve their skills as teachers.
-Recent topics include: giving feedback, teamwork, teaching in the OR, communication, etc.
+Recent topics include: giving feedback, teamwork, teaching in the operating room, communication and preparing for life after residency.

 OBGYN residents not only serve their patient population, but also serve their community.
 Residents and faculty come together several times a year to complete service projects that help us to stay in touch with the community we serve.
 Past projects include, Mother’s Day goodie bags delivered to a local domestic violence shelter and clothing drives.

 Residents are expected to complete a formal research project and present it at our Annual Residents’ Day.
 This is held in conjunction with the Charles A. Hunter, Jr., Lecture and the Resident Banquet honoring the Chief Residents in June of each year.
-Residents have a faculty mentor that serves to guide them in the design and analysis of their project.
-Prizes are awarded for research excellence.
-A selection of recent Research Projects include “Effect of Gabapentin on Postoperative Pain Control after a Cesarean delivery: A Pilot Randomized Controlled Trial” by Tienne Wong, MD; “Endocervical sampling at Time of Colposcopy when Referral Cytology is Low Grade” by Brittany Johnson, MD; and “Obstetrician/Gynecologists’ Attitudes, Knowledge and Caring of Lesbian, Bisexual and Transgender (LBT) Patients: How are we doing?” by Emily LaSota, MD.
+Each resident has a faculty mentor who serves to guide them in the design and analysis of their project, and Dr. David Haas, the Vice Chair of Research, meets with residents throughout the process.
+Prizes are awarded for research excellence and many past projects have led to presentations at national meetings including the American College of Obstetricians and Gynecologists Annual Meeting.